icl-utk-edu/testsweeper/README.md

 About
 --------------------------------------------------------------------------------

-TestSweeper is a testing framework that handles parsing command line options, iterating over the test space, and printing results.
+TestSweeper is a C++ testing framework for parameter sweeps.
+It handles parsing command line options, iterating over the test space, and printing results.
 This simplifies test functions by allowing them to concentrate on setting up and solving one problem at a time.

 TestSweeper is part of the SLATE project
 ([Software for Linear Algebra Targeting Exascale](http://icl.utk.edu/slate/)),